AdamJeddy/For-Future-Me/_posts/How-to-Win-Friends-and-Influence-People-in-the-Digital-Age/2022-07-06-How-to-Win-Friends-and-Influence-People-in-the-Digital-Age.md

 ## **<b>Part 3: How to Merit and Maintain Others' Trust</b>**
 ---
 ### Chapter 1: Avoid Arguments
-- Arguing with another person will rarely get you anywhere; they usually end with each person more firmly convinced of his rightness.
+Arguing with another person will rarely get you anywhere; they usually end with each person more firmly convinced of his rightness.

-- “My mother always said two people can’t fight if one person doesn’t want to,” Lula told a reporter once.
+“My mother always said two people can’t fight if one person doesn’t want to,” Lula told a reporter once.
 And so Lula doesn’t fight, an approach that helped him become the president of Brazil and hold the position for almost ten years.

+> 2 people can’t fight if 1 person doesn’t want to
+{: .prompt-tip}

-- “All of us know how to get attention,” asserts Jeles, “but few of us know how to get attention and respect at the same time.”
+“All of us know how to get attention,” asserts Jeles, “but few of us know how to get attention and respect at the same time.”
 Set yourself apart by being one who avoids the arguments that most jump into with both feet.

 ### Chapter 2: Never Say, “You’re Wrong”